kshannon-ucsd/dsc40a/pages/syllabus.md

 ## About 🧐

-The world is increasingly recognizing the value of data in solving complex and open-ended problems such as these.
-Instead of explicitly telling the computer exactly how to differentiate between the letters of the alphabet, we instead give the computer many examples of each letter and let it learn the differences automatically.
-Similarly, by identifying patterns in data, we can learn which factors combine to make an avocado ready-to-eat or a person likely to be a successful data scientist.
-The explosive growth of data science is largely due to the fact that this approach of learning from data often works remarkably well.
+The world is increasingly recognizing the value of data when solving complex and open-ended problems.
+In the past we might have explicitly told the computer exactly how to differentiate between the letters of the alphabet, but today we instead give the computer many examples of each letter and let it learn the differences automatically.
+It is a fascinating time to be working with data!
+The next obvious question then is...
+"But how do we learn from data?"

-But how do we learn from data?
  This is the central question of DSC 40A.
-We will see that virtually every rigorous learning method involves two steps: 1) turning the abstract problem of learning into a concrete math problem; and 2) solving that math problem.
+We will see that virtually every rigorous learning method involves two steps: i. turning the abstract problem of learning into a concrete math problem; and ii. solving that math problem.
 This quarter, we will see how to apply this fundamental approach in a variety of contexts.
 After this class, you will understand the basic theoretical principles underlying almost every machine learning and data science method — from simple linear regression to deep neural networks.
 You'll also be better prepared to tackle the math you'll see in your upper-division courses, like vector calculus, linear algebra, and probability.

 ---

 ## Communication 💬

-This quarter, we'll be using [Ed](https://edstem.org/us/courses/57667/discussion/4667406) as our course message board.
-You should be added to Ed automatically; if not, join using [this link](https://edstem.org/us/join/tFGYBG).
+This quarter, we'll be using [Ed](https://edstem.org/) as our course message board.
+You should be added to Ed automatically; if not, a link will be provided in class.
 Please join right away as we'll be making all course announcements through Ed.

-If you have a question about anything to do with the course — if you're stuck on a problem, didn't understand something from lecture, want clarification on course logistics, or just have a general question about data science — you can make a post on Ed.
-We only ask that if your question includes some or all of an answer (even if you're not sure it's right), please make your post private so that others cannot see it.
-You can also post anonymously if you would prefer.
+If you have a question about anything to do with the course — if you're stuck on a problem, didn't understand something from lecture, want clarification on course logistics, or just have a general question about data science — please make a post on Ed.
+If your question is about an active HW problem, please make your post private so that others cannot see it and include your thoughts, parts of an answer (even if you are unsure if it is correct) or what steps you have tried.

-Course staff will regularly check Ed and try to answer any questions that you have.
+Course staff will regularly check Ed to answer questions.
 You're also encouraged to answer questions asked by other students.
 Explaining something is a great way to solidify your understanding of it!

 Please don't email staff members (and don't message them on social media), just make a private or public Ed post instead!
+I will not answer emails regarding course material/logistics etc.

 ---